 Paul Erdős said about the Collatz conjecture: "Mathematics may not be ready for such problems."
 He also offered $500 for its solution.
 Jeffrey Lagarias in 2010 claimed that based only on known information about this problem, "this is an extraordinarily difficult problem, completely out of reach of present day mathematics."

-Provided example will generate an array containing every number between the start and end values and calculate the number of steps taken before each number reaches the value of 1.
+Provided example will generate an array containing every number between the start and end values and calculate the number of steps taken before each number reaches the value of 1 by following the collatz conjecture pattern.
 When the benchmark is complete, it should render a graph showing how much faster (or slower) the logic ran with each additional thread.